Scalr/sample-tf-opa-policies/management/instance_types/README.md

 ---

+The Terraform config in this repo is an example that requires AWS, Azure and Google credentials.

 1. Clone this repository
 2. Edit instances_types.rego as required, e.g. to adjust whitelists
 3. Replace instances_types.tf with your own Terraform configuration that you need to test the policy against.
 Ensure the config contains a [partial backend configuration](https://www.terraform.io/docs/language/settings/backends/configuration.html#partial-configuration) similar to this with a workspace name of your choice.